jwashek/exagora.me/_posts/2023-04-12-why-mormonism-is-a-false-religion.md

 First, there is not a single manuscript; no ancient copies of the Book of Mormon that predate Joseph Smith that the LDS Church can produce.
 So how can we verify this claim as true if the only "manuscript" is the Book of Mormon itself?

 Second, if we understand [how we got our Bible](https://www.exagora.me/apologetics/how-we-got-the-bible/), one of the most important things that happened in the early Church was Christians making copies of the New Testament letters.
 And *lots* of them.
 What we have are almost 6,000 manuscript copies.
 Now, if we're talking about various versions or languages that are included in this?
 That number *drastically* increases to what scholars suggest being around 40,000 manuscripts.
 Forty thousand manuscripts!
 If all copies agree except 1 or 2 that actually *have* been corrupted, these will stick out like a sore thumb.
+To say the Bible has been corrupted, we would be able to verify this prophecy very easily with the thousands of manuscripts we currently have.
+And it's never proven to have been corrupted--on the contrary, it's only been further corroborated with later findings such as the Dead Sea Scrolls!

 The logical conclusion from here is that the prophet Nephi fails the test of a prophet according to Deuteronomy 18.